Non-suicidal self-harm

 If you or someone you know is self-injuring, talk to a doctor or a mental health professional.

 To assess, the doctor may ask how often the injuries happen and if they bleed, bruise, or cause pain.
-And the doctor may ask how self-injuring makes your child feel.
-The doctor also may ask questions to find out if your child has other health conditions, like depression.
+You may be asked how self-injuring makes you feel.
+The doctor also may ask questions to find out if you have other health conditions, like depression.

 How is non-suicidal self-injury treated?